 - Memory Bandwidth: 6.4GB/sec

 With the success of the original Xbox, Microsoft released the Xbox 360 on November 22, 2005 in the US.
 The Xbox 360 surpassed consumer expectations because of superior graphics, hard drive support, and three processors working to create incredibly realistic graphics and surround sound.
 By using the Xbox 360 to gain a larger share of the video game market, Microsoft hopes to impress gamers far more than Sony's next system, the PlayStation 3.
 Selling for $299.99 or $399.99, the Xbox 360 easily surpasses previous video game systems and is worth the money.
 The $299 Xbox 360 package (A.K.A.
 Core System) consists of the system itself and one wired controller; however, the $399 package (A.K.A.
 Premium Pack) includes the console itself, a 20GB hard drive, a wireless controller, headset, remote, and an Ethernet connectivity cable.
-Numerous stores sold out of the Xbox 360 systems in less than 2 days after the release date, and most stores were even sold out of the Xbox 360s a month later.
+Numerous stores were sold out of the Xbox 360 systems in less than 2 days after its release, and most stores were even sold out of the Xbox 360s a month later.
 In fact, people wanted these systems so badly that they ended up bidding about $700 on eBay to get one.
 Stores didn't have enough Xbox 360 consoles because Microsoft set limits on the number of consoles sold during the first few months of release.

 Short and Sweet Information